SpaceTeddy/homeassistant_aduro_stove_control_python_scripts/README.md

 It requires PythonScriptsPro (https://github.com/AlexxIT/PythonScriptsPro) for HA and pyduro (https://github.com/clementprevot/pyduro) as standard python library to get connection to the stove.
 In addition, paho-mqtt (https://github.com/eclipse/paho.mqtt.python) library is required for python mqtt connectifity.

+and... well, yes. after you have installed everything, you should use your own helper and automations to start the scripts. ;)

 -> check out the requirements in configuration.yaml & python_script.yaml

 After all files are saved into HA directories and HA restarted, you has access to HA `Python Scripts Pro: exec` service call.